 "There are so many things we can do to avoid a negative impact on the environment.
 It all starts with smart design."

-We Love Mother Earth!
-Fresh water, sunshine, colors all about.
-We've been given a glorious planet to inhabit, haven't we?
-We’ve got families with young children, and I don't know about you, but we want this world to be better because of our existence, not the opposite.
+We've been given a glorious planet to inhabit, and I don't know about you, but we want this world to be a better place because of our existence, not the opposite.
 There is an ethical Hebrew concept, Tikkun Olam, which mandates a responsibility upon us all to repair the earth.
 You see, it isn't really our choice, but rather, our duty, to take care of this place.
 That is one of the fundamental principles that guides me in this profession, and thus guides our company.

 So, you ask, how does that fit into The Revolution?
 Actually, it is simpler than you would think - remodeling usually means tearing stuff out and throwing it away - but there are so many things we can do to avoid a negative impact on our environment, and it all starts with smart design.